red/web-red/content/en/about/_index.md

       - title: No Dependencies
         description: Red only uses what your OS provides.
       - title: Native GUI System
         description: Built right in; Red syntax in an eDSL.
+A non-native GUI system is in development.
       - title: VSCode Plugin
         description: Supports help and autocomplete.

       - title: High-level Scripting
         description: Think Python, Ruby, or Javascript abstraction level.
       - title: Modern Syntax
-        description: Legacy syntax models don't support things we use all the time.
+        description: Legacy syntax models don't support things we use all the time, like URLS, hashtags, email and IP addresses.
       - title: Built-in Datatypes
         description: Around 50 of them.
 Many have direct lexical forms.
+Types add meaning.
       - title: Homoiconic
         description: Code is data.
 Red's ancestor, Rebol, was designed as a messaging language.
 Red is great even if used only as a data interchange format.